Ali Rezai: Society positions

 Rezai was on the executive committee of the Congress of Neurological Surgeons from 2002 until 2013.
 He served as their Annual Meeting Program chairman in 2010, and as the organization's president in 2013.
 He was on the board of directors of the International Society of Reconstructive Neurosurgery from 2005 until 2013.
 He served as president of the American Society of Stereotactic and Functional Neurosurgery from June 2010 until June 2012, and as the organization's vice-president from 2008 until 2010.
 From 2011 to 2013, Rezai was president of the North American Neuromodulation Society.
 He was also on their board of directors from 2004 until 2013, and chairman of the organization's Annual Meeting Scientific Program from 2009 until 2011.
+In 2026, Rezai joined the advisory panel of the West Virginia Department of Health's Rural Health Transformation Program.

 Publishing and editing

-As of 2023, Rezai was the author of over 200 peer-reviewed scientific publications with an h-index of 89, including in journals such as Nature, Lancet Neurology, JAMA Neurology, and PNAS.
+As of 2023, Rezai was the author of over 200 peer-reviewed scientific publications with an h-index of 103, including in journals such as Nature, Lancet Neurology, JAMA Neurology, and PNAS.
 He has published around 40 book chapters and was the co-editor of the textbook Neuromodulation in 2009, as well as the editor for a book on surgery for psychiatric disorders.
 His work, particularly his neuromodulation research, has been featured in publications such as the Wall Street Journal, New York Times, U.S. News & World Report, USA Today, MIT Technology Review, Reader's Digest, The Los Angeles Times, Chicago Tribune, The Globe and Mail, and TIME.

 He served on the editorial boards of multiple scientific journals, including Neurosurgery, Bioelectronic Medicine, Stereotactic and Functional Neurosurgery, Neuromodulation and Neurological Research.
 In 2003, he was the editor of Neurosurgery for Psychiatric Disorders, a medical journal published by Neurosurgery Clinics of North America.
 In 2006 he was a co-editor on "Deep brain stimulation for Parkinson's disease", a journal supplement to Movement Disorders.
 He was subsequently a co-editor on a World Neurosurgery journal supplement in 2013.